euroegas/homorep/README.md

 i) create the folder /var/www/html/folder and change it's ownner to www-data

+j) copy the file executa.php of this repository to /var/www/html/

-j) create a configuration for the class me.filesystem.HomoFuse, with arguments <anypath>/mnt (<anypath> the same used in g))
+k) create a configuration for the class me.filesystem.HomoFuse, with arguments <anypath>/mnt (<anypath> the same used in g))

-k) you can now Run the tests referred in the Thesis
+l) you can now Run the tests referred in the Thesis